 4. Online testing in class or at home

 There are a bunch of quiz making resources out there, free and paid.
-This type of software can really facilitate student assessment by providing free test templates, automatic grading and granular reports.
+This type of software can really facilitate student assessment by providing free test templates, automatic grading (save time grading assignments!) and granular reports.
 You do deserve some quality leisure time.
 Spend it on manual grading or indulge yourself to a nice dinner or a theater piece – it’s up to you.
 Feel free to consult my article on free quiz making solutions.
 A couple of decent options outside my previous selection include:

 FunnelBrain: Allows learners to form study teams, play games, take quizzes and share their achievements.